loosolab/Datenanalyse-2021/wp3/README.md

 ```bash
 python CompareClusterScore.py bindetect_results.txt -f [TF family file]
 ```
 It takes the binding scores for each cluster of the tissue and each transcription factor and writes them down in CLARION file format, which is necessary for heatmap visualization using WIlsON.
-A docker container containing WIlsON as well as instructions how to use it can be found [here](https://hub.docker.com/r/loosolab/wilson/).
 The heatmap gives a visual overview over the data, depicting a scoring profile for each cluster, and shows which transcription factors scored remarkably in some clusters in comparison to the others.
+# ***INSTRUCTIONS HOW TO USE IT****

 To gain a better understanding of the transcriptions factors that were remarkably over-represented in certain clusters, the script "DefiningTF.py" extracts the top transcription factors by z score and writes them done in a .tsv file.
 ```bash